Advanced Statistics MED5021

 Intended Learning Outcomes of Course

-4. Apply a statistical package and epidemiological and statistical methods to perform data analyses and produce, interpret, and critically evaluate statistical output.
+2. Use an appropriate statistical analysis package and suitable epidemiological and statistical methods to perform data analyses and produce, interpret, and critically evaluate the statistical output.

 Minimum Requirement for Award of Credits